 Numerous clinical trials are currently underway to validate the role of ctDNA in selecting patients for adjuvant chemotherapy by addressing several questions:

 - Can adjuvant chemotherapy be omitted in patients who have no detectable ctDNA after surgery (treatment de-escalation)?

 - Could treatment escalation help in patients with detectable, post-operative ctDNA?

 - Does the clearance of ctDNA with adjuvant chemotherapy result in a cure?

 - Is ctDNA a predictive biomarker for treatment efficacy?

 - What is the best strategy to treat patients who continue to have detectable ctDNA after adjuvant chemotherapy?

-Is ctDNA being used in cancers other than colon cancer?
+Is ctDNA being used in Melanoma?

 Circulating tumor DNA measurements before and during treatment could help guide selection of therapy for patients with BRAF V600-mutant metastatic melanoma.

 Researchers assessed how well ctDNA levels prior to treatment, and at 4 weeks into treatment, predicted patient survival in 383 adults included in two melanoma clinical trials where patients were treated for BRAF V600 advanced metastatic melanoma.